Oluwayomi-Project/Manuscript_Visualisation_of_Bayesian_hierarchical_models/README.md

 ### Exploratory Data Analysis -.Rmd
 We introduced a novel variable named Income_Region by combining the Region and Income variables.
 Our objective is to establish additional variables with a hierarchical structure for the Bayesian model, aiming to assess the impact of this structure on model estimates.

 Subsequently, we fitted separate linear models (lm) with weights set to 1/se^2 for the 40 European countries involved in the PISA survey.
-The model estimates derived from these fitted models were utilized to visually represent the model fit against the observed data.
-The countries were categorized based on their geographical regions and income levels.
+The model estimates derived from these fitted models were utilized to visually present the model fit on the observed data.
+The countries were grouped based on their geographical regions and income levels.

 To accomplish this, we employed geo_facet to group countries according to their respective regions and facet_wrap for income grouping.
 The resulting plots were saved as "fit_grouped_by region.pdf" and "fit_grouped_by income.pdf," respectively.